-Finally, I express thanks on behalf of the Trustee and all Members to Sophie Dodson and Conor Smyth for their significant contribution during their time with the Fund.
+Sally Campbell also stepped down from her role as Alternate Director and as a member of the Investment Committee.
+I express thanks on behalf of the Trustee and all Members to Sally Campbell for her significant contribution during many years with the Fund.